e-south/deg2tfbs/README.md

     Above is a visual summary of the Jaccard-based deduplication process for TFBSs.
 The left panel shows pairwise Jaccard similarities among binding sites, grouped by transcription factor.
 We considered similarities above the 0.50 threshold (dashed line) as redundant.
 The center panel depicts a similarity network for a randomly selected TF (`fadr`), where nodes represent sequences and edges indicate high-similarity relationships.
 The right panel shows a representative cluster, with the centroid—retained in the final dataset—highlighted, and similar neighbors removed.

-    This approach offers a principled method to define a representative site from near-duplicate sequences while allowing for flexibility through configurable parameters.
+    This approach offers a principled method to define a representative binding site from near-duplicate sequences while allowing for flexibility through configurable parameters.

 ## **Running the Pipeline**